aliireza/ddio-bench/TESTBED.md

 };
 ```

+### Configuring Mellanox Cards

-- Configuring Mellanox Cards: We set `CQE_COMPRESSION` to aggressive mode in order to save PCIe bandwidth in our experiments.
+We set `CQE_COMPRESSION` to aggressive mode in order to save PCIe bandwidth in our experiments.
 To check the status of `CQE_COMPRESSION`, you can run the following commands.

 ```bash
 sudo mst start